GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 The Digital Earth branch within Geoscience Australia offers a suite of Earth observation products, based on data from both Landsat and Sentinel platforms.
 The core products are Landsat 8 and 9 and Sentinel-2A and -2B surface reflectance (SR).
-To deliver these products with confidence, the Calibration and Validation (Cal/Val) team perform vicarious validation by measuring field sites with hand-held equipment or an Unstaffed Aerial Vehicle (UAV; commonly known as drone) equipment close to the time of an overpass.
+To deliver these products with confidence, the Calibration/Validation team perform vicarious validation by measuring field sites with hand-held equipment or an Unstaffed Aerial Vehicle (UAV; commonly known as drone) equipment close to the time of an overpass.
 This work began with Phase 1, where measurements were performed by multiple groups across continental Australia.
 Full details on the results and methodology can be found in the Phase 1 report.